NeuroTechX/ntx_slack_archive/general.md

  >Thank you yannick benjamindeleener .
 I guess I will start with intelliPi then, even if if would much easier for me to use a python lib.

+4/5/2017 4:36 PM

+ **frederictaieb** :

+ >yannick, do you know if IntelliPi is working correctly on a Pi3?